URiem/worldtravellog/TESTING.md

 # Performance

 [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) was used to test the performance of the website.
-Due to the heavy presence of images on the site the performance has a tendancy to acchieve a relatively low score, though over the course of a few days of testing, it occasionally scored much better.
-Accessibility, Best Practises and SEO scored consistently high.
+Due to the heavy presence of images on the site, the performance tends to achieve a relatively low score, though over a few days of testing, it occasionally scored much better.
+Accessibility, Best Practices, and SEO scored consistently high.

 <details>
 <summary>Desktop</summary>